Faizan-ctrl/FinalProject1/README.md

 # FinalProject1
-First Final Project of my  1st Semester of Bscs
+Final Project of my first semester of BSCS